 It can be inferred from the above example description that students must be familiar with various concepts before developing a UML class diagram for any system.
-All classes, attributes, methods, and relationships are explicitly mentioned in the above example, but in real scenarios, the description text is mostly longer, incomplete, and ambiguous.
-Furthermore, UML modeling is not a welldefined domain; UML modeling is an ill-defined domain, which means that there are many possible and correct solutions to a single problem.
+All classes, attributes, methods, and relationships are explicitly mentioned in the above example, but in real scenarios, the description text is mostly longer, incomplete and ambiguous.
+Furthermore, UML modeling is not a well-defined domain, UML modeling is an ill-defined domain, which means that there are many possible and correct solutions to a single problem.
 Students usually face many issues while learning how to construct a good quality OO model.

-3. Methodology
+4. Methodology

 This study's primary goal is to teach students to correctly comprehend and develop UML models.
-To investigate students' learning effects, the following study design was created:
+In order to investigate students' learning effects, following study design was created university participated.
+The students had little to no understanding of UML modeling because course is offered to the beginners.
+In order to obtain accurate findings, we picked these research options with the maximum level of contrast.

-3.1.
+4.1.
 Participants

-For the experiment, a total of 80 students who were enrolled in software engineering courses in software engineering and computer science discipline from a local university participated.
-The students had little to no understanding of UML modeling because the course is offered to beginners.
-To obtain accurate findings, we picked these research options with the maximum level of contrast.
+For the experiment, total of 80 students who were enrolled in software engineering course in software engineering and computer science discipline from a local

-3.2.
+4.2.
 Experiment design

-For the experimental purpose, UML class diagrams were selected as a domain.
+For the experimental purpose, UML class diagrams were selected as domain.
 It was four weeks activity.
-The 3 hours experiment started with the lecture on UML class diagrams modeling, followed by lab tasks to be performed by students every week.
-In the lab tasks, students were asked to carefully read the textual descriptions of some software systems and were asked to draw model diagrams, except for 3rd experimental lab task, which was based on reverse engineering, in which students examined a model diagram and wrote textual descriptions.
-The students were seated in the same lab and were not allowed to interact with each other without the instructor's permission.
-Students were asked to respond to a survey on their awareness of UML class diagrams at the end of lab session 4.
-Every component of UML class diagrams was covered by the survey's ten total items.
+The 3 hours experiment started with the lecture of UML class diagrams modeling, followed by lab tasks to be performed by students in every week.
+In the lab tasks, students were asked to carefully read the textual descriptions of some software system and were asked to draw model diagram, except for 3rd experimental lab task which was based on reverse engineering, in which, students examined a model diagram and wrote textual descriptions.
+The students were seated in the same lab and were not allowed to interact with each other without instructor's permission.
+Students were asked to respond to a survey on their awareness of UML class diagrams at the end of the lab session 4.
+Every component of UML class diagrams was covered by the survey's 10 total items.
 The survey was based on 5 Likert scale options from strongly disagree to strongly agree.
 The survey can be seen in Figure 2.

-Strongly Disagree Strongly Agree S.No Items 1 I had sufficient time to complete each task.
+Strongly Disagree S.No Items 1 I had sufficient time to complete each task.
 0 0 0 0 0 2 I think tasks were difficult.
 0 0 0 0 0 3 The scenarios in each task were clear to me.
 0 0 0 0 0 4 I was able to understand information in the class diagrams.
 0 0 0 0 0 5 After completion of tasks, I have good understanding of class diagrams.
 0 0 0 0 0 6 I have good understanding of class relationships and their types.
 0 0 0 0 0 7 I can make class diagrams after reading scenarios easily.
 0 0 0 0 0 8 It was easy to find out classes from description.
 0 0 0 0 0 9 It was easy to find out class attributes from description.
 0 0 0 0 0 10 It was easy to find out class relationships from description.
 0 0 0 0 0